 Who is Jesus?

-He claimed to be God's Son.
+Jesus claimed to be God's Son.
 He claimed He was the only way to God.
 He claimed He was God.
 He claimed to be God's promised Savior for the world.
 He claimed He was the Truth of God.
 He claimed He would rise from the dead!
 Who is Jesus?

 Every person has two great longings.
 The first is to be loved and the second is to love.
 But when pressures and heartaches come into our lives, many give up any hope of ever finding love.

-You must understand that you cannot do good works as a way to earn God’s love and make it to heaven.
+We all need to understand that we cannot do good works as a way to earn God’s love and make it to heaven.
 If we could save ourselves, Jesus' death on the cross would have been unnecessary!
 The Bible says it is "not by works of righteousness which we have done, but according to His [God's] mercy He saved us" (Titus 3:5).

-What you cannot do for yourself, Jesus Christ has done for you!
-"But God commendeth His love toward us, in that, while we were yet sinners, Christ died for us" (Romans 5:8).
-He was born, lived a sinless life, died on the cross for you, and then rose from the dead to prove that His payment was acceptable to God.
-But you must acknowledge and believe this fact.
-"Believe on the Lord Jesus Christ, and thou shalt be saved" (Acts 16:31).
+What we could not do for ourselves, Jesus has done for us!
+"God commended His love toward us, in that, while we were yet sinners, Christ died for us" (Romans 5:8).
+He was born of a virgin, lived a sinless life, died on the cross for us, was buried, and then was raised from the dead on the third day to prove that His payment was acceptable to God.
+(1 Corinthians 15:3-4)

 "Dear God, I know that I am a sinner.
 I know that You love me and want to save me.
 Jesus, I believe You are the Son of God, who died on the cross to pay for my sins.
 I believe God raised You from the dead.
 I now turn from my sin and, by faith, receive You into my life as my personal Lord and Savior.
 Come into my heart, forgive my sins, and save me, Lord Jesus.
 In Your name I pray, Amen."